gbif-norway/publishgpt/OVERVIEW.md

   fields:
     name: extract_subtables
     per_table: true
-    attempt_autonomous: true
+    attempt_autonomous: false
     text: |-
       Step 1:
       ~
+      NOTE: This is a challenging task, think it through clearly and carefully, step by step, and ask the user about anything confusing.

       Separate out any sub tables in this dataframe into new, separate Tables.
-      Non-technical users squeeze two or more tables into one spreadsheet, which then gets loaded as a single table into the system.
+      Non-technical users sometimes squeeze two or more tables into one spreadsheet, which then gets loaded as a single table into the system.
+New tables may occur horizontally, or vertically, or both!
-      A single table should be one block of related data with consistent columns and rows, any summary/total rows can be discarded.
+      A single table should be one block of related data with consistent columns and rows, any headers, metadata lines or summary/total rows can be discarded.

-      IMPORTANT: Start by using the BasicExtractEmptyBoundaryTables method, which is a very simple function which splits up data based on empty rows and columns, but *DO NOT* rely on it.
+      Look at the Table snapshots:
+       - use your intelligence
-      Double check the Table snapshots, use your intelligence, ask the user if you cannot confidently make a guess at something, look at the first few rows, the last few rows, search for pattern breaks, etc. Often users add arbitrary and unnecessary columns like numbering or horizontal dividers.
+       - look at the first few rows, the last few rows
-      NOTE: This is a challenging task, think it through clearly and carefully, step by step.
+       - search for pattern breaks, particularly ones across columns or rows
+       - often users add arbitrary and unnecessary columns like numbering or blank rows as horizontal dividers which should be removed
+       - the initial Table headings (which were the sheet names in Excel) may provide clues
+       - look at .value_counts(dropna=False)) records for each column - if anything doesn't seem to fit in with the other values take a look at the whole row and 3 rows above and below it to see if you can figure out what is going on
+       - ask the user if the data layout is too cryptic to make a guess at

-      Finally: BE CAREFUL!
+      BE CAREFUL!
 It's very easy to separate out tables and lose information from columnns or rows.
 Before doing any table extraction, compare the old table with the new tables, and check to see if you are missing anything.

       Here is an example of a particularly bad user-uploaded spreadsheet:
       | WP2, 64 µm mesh (ind m-3)                       |                     |                     |            |            |       |         | Svartnes 2018 (ind m-3)        |            |